dotnet/issue-labeler/README.md

 ## Which github repositories use this issue labeler today?

 The dotnet organization contains repositories with many incoming issues and pull requests.
-In order to help with the triage process, we categorize issues into subcategories called areas.
-We mark issues related to each area, with a specific `area-` label, and therefore over time we are able to employ an issue labeler which learns from these assignments.
+In order to help with the triage process, issues get categorized with area labels.
+The issues related to each area get labeled with a specific `area-` label, and then these label assignments get treated as learning data for an issue labeler to be built.

-The following repositories triage their incoming issues by manually setting labels based on top 3 predictions returned from dotnet/issue-labeler:
+The following repositories currently triage their incoming issues semi-automatically, by manually selecting one of top 3 predictions received from a dotnet/issue-labeler:

 * [dotnet/aspnetcore](https://github.com/dotnet/aspnetcore)
 * [dotnet/extensions](https://github.com/dotnet/extensions)

-The following repositories use dotnet/issue-labeler to automatically set `area-` labels for incoming issues and pull requests:
+The following repositories allow dotnet/issue-labeler to automatically set `area-` labels for incoming issues and pull requests:

 * [dotnet/runtime](https://github.com/dotnet/runtime)
 * [dotnet/roslyn](https://github.com/dotnet/roslyn)
 * [dotnet/dotnet-api-docs](https://github.com/dotnet/dotnet-api-docs)
 * [dotnet/corefx](https://github.com/dotnet/corefx) (archived)

 Of course with automatic labeling there is always a margin of error.
-But the good thing is the issue-labeler learns from mistakes so long as wrong label assignments have been updated with a correct label manually.
+But the good thing is that the labeler can learns from mistakes so long as wrong label assignments get corrected manually.

+To help with this process, any new issue that gets created also takes an `untriaged` label which then is expected to get removed by area owner for the assigned area label as they go through their triage process.
+Once being reviewed by the area owner, if they deem the automatic label as incorrect they may remove incorrect label and allow for correct one to get added manually.

 ## How to use this issue labeler today?